-- 51. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must: - a. assign each course to a course classification and related code, as specified by the TEC; and - b. meet minimum performance standards specified by the TEC.
+- 50. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must: - a. accurately assign each of its courses from an eligible programme or microcredential a course EFTS factor; and - accurately assign each of its courses to a delivery classification and related code, as specified by the TEC; and - c. meet minimum performance standards specified by the TEC.